Electron spin resonance spectroscopy of small ensemble paramagnetic spins using a single nitrogen-vacancy center in

 \section{Summary}

-In summary, we presented EPR spectroscopy on a small ensemble of spins using a single NV center in diamond.
-We first identified a single NV center using FL and ODMR spectroscopy, then employed DEER spectroscopy to detect EPR signals of electron spins surrounding the NV center in diamond.
-From the EPR spectrum, we determined that the detected electron spins are substitutional single nitrogen impurities in diamond.
-Finally, by comparing the DEER intensity with the simulated DEER signal, we estimated the detected spins in the DEER measurement to be a few tens of spins, thus the result demonstrated significant improvement of the EPR sensitivity.
+In summary, we presented ESR spectroscopy using a single NV center in diamond.
+First, we demonstrated the identification of microscopic spin baths surrounding a single NV center and the investigation of static and dynamic properties of the bath spins using Rabi, FID, SE measurements as well as NV-based ESR spectroscopy.
+We also performed the investigation with several other single NV centers in the diamond sample and found that the properties of the bath spins are unique to the NV centers.
+Finally, by analyzing the intensity of the NV-based ESR signal using the computer simulation, we estimated the detected spins in the DEER measurement to be $\leq$ 50 spins.